 Foreign currency transactions are translated using the exchange rates prevailing on the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated to NOK at the exchange rates on the balance sheet date.
 Non-monetary items that are recorded at historical exchange rates expressed in foreign currency are translated to NOK using the exchange rate prevailing on the transaction dates.
-Non-monetary items that are recorded at fair value expressed in foreign currency are translated using the exchange rate prevailing on the transaction dates.
 Non-monetary items that are recorded at fair value expressed in foreign currency are translated using the exchange rates determined on the balance sheet date.
 Exchange rate fluctuations are recognized in the income statement on an ongoing basis and are represented in the accounts as financial income or financial expenses.